 Our clients are telling us about three core sources of value that they get from the Cutover platform.
 Firstly, significant savings through increased change throughput and less wastage.
 Secondly, less risk of those outages and, thirdly, a comprehensive audit trail to enable collaboration with the regulator.

-Thank you so much for the opportunity of being on this programme, all the mentor organisations and Maria and others.
-It’s been so good, we’ve learnt a phenomenal amount and I’d like to invite you to continue to join us on this exciting journey to ensure those delivery trucks get to their destination without causing outages, to ensure your rockets get into the right orbit first time and that together we can reduce the risk and cost of technology change in Financial Services.
+Thank you so much for the opportunity of being on this program, all the mentor organizations, and Maria and others.
+It’s been so good, we’ve learned a phenomenal amount and I’d like to invite you to continue to join us on this exciting journey to ensure those delivery trucks get to their destination without causing outages, to ensure your rockets get into the right orbit first time and that together we can reduce the risk and cost of technology change in Financial Services.
 Thank you very much.